open-source-tabletop/respawn/respawn.md

 - Each team scores 7 Victory Points if they control the central objective at the end of a round.
 - Each team scores 1 Victory Point each time they kill an enemy character.
 This is increased to 2 Victory Points if they are within 3 inches of the control objective.

+## Season Games

+Every year, hundreds of teams enter the new season of matches, hopi